-Hanna is a third year BSc Politics student from Sweden.
-One of her favourite things about City is the multicultural social life.
+Hanna is a 3rd year BSc Politics student from Sweden.
+Her favourite things about City is the multicultural social life and the helpful lecturers.

 What were you doing before you came to study at City?

 I took a gap year when I finished school and went to Verbier in Switzerland for a ski-season where I worked and skied.
 When I got back home to Sweden, I decided I wanted to start studying at City, University of London.

 Why did you decide to apply to study at City?

 I was looking for a high-ranked Politics education in London and got recommended by some friends that City would be a great choice for that.

 What is your favourite thing about studying at City?